Visit With Respect

 - Hike at Parowan Gap to see the impressive collection of petroglyphs, most likely made by the Fremont, just outside of Cedar City.

-- Enjoy an afternoon at Navajo Lake, which was known to the Paiute Indians as Pa-cu-ay, which means “cloud lake.”
+- Enjoy an afternoon at Navajo Lake, east of Cedar City, which was known to the Paiute Indians as Pa-cu-ay, which means “cloud lake.”
 Boating, fishing, swimming, and mountain biking are all popular here now.

-- Take a drive on scenic Johnson Canyon Road where you can see several petroglyph sites.
+- Take a drive on scenic Johnson Canyon Road, outside of Kanab, where you can see several petroglyph sites.

 - Go off-roading on the 245-mile Paiute ATV Trail in the Fishlake National Forest and explore upwards of 900 miles of spur trails you will find off the main loop.